gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 Sooner, when the emotional impulse receded, the past tried to dominate the present.
 It itched the agonies of his deeds.
 But I had the option to forgive the evil to accept the good, and I chose to forgive.

 I was wrong that who cares.
 He does.
 I felt an eternal happiness that I hope will not wear thin or fade away.
-Through tears, I grasped the hard truth - 'despair can disappear in an instant'.
+Through tears, I leanred the hard truth that he had taught me today - 'Despair can Disappear in an Instant'.

-"I wished I could have straighten his nose,” I smiled, and slept the best sleep of my life.
+"I wished I could have straighten his nose,” I thought, and slept the best sleep of my life.